CaoSY/PittCompMethods/Assignments/Assignments_1/assignment_1.md

 $ nm exp | c++filt

-# The output is omitted since it is similar the that in EX1 except it's much longer.
+# The output is omitted since it is similar to that in EX1 except it's much longer.
 ```

 ## Problem 3